-- Understand the marketplace and the pace of change with innovative technology - Assess priority areas for action - Develop and consult with the sector on minimum standards and how quickly new, lowemission technologies can be brought on stream - Engage and inform the supply chain of our activities and their role to play in moving to low-emission CPE.
+- Understand the marketplace and the pace of change with innovative technology - Assess priority areas for action - Develop and consult with the sector on minimum standards and how quickly new, low-emission technologies can be brought on stream - Engage and inform the supply chain of our activities and their role to play in moving to low-emission CPE.

-The Signatories 🖙
+The Signatories (N)

-By signing this Charter, we demonstrate our intent to work and collaborate towards achieving the five commitments contained herein, both within our own organisation and within our supply chain.
+By signing this Charter, the Signatory organisations are demonstrating their intent to work and collaborate towards achieving the five commitments contained herein, both within their own organisations and within the supply chain.